Age UK Lancashire provides an information and advice service for older people aged 65+ and their carers.

 Advice Line : 0300 303 1234

-Our telephone information and advice service operates during our opening hours, 9.00am-3.00pm.
+Our telephone information and advice service operates during our opening hours, which are 9.00am-3.00pm.
 We will ask you some questions to assess your needs and arrange to call you back at a mutually convenient time.
 This Advice Line is delivered by highly trained staff to guide you through queries about Welfare Benefits, Community or Social Care, Housing Options and Local services and support.
 They have access to detailed, up to date information and if you struggle to get out or prefer a telephone conversation this is ideal for you.This service is available for residents who are over 65.

-You can book a face-to-face appointment with one of our Advisers at one of our outreach surgeries listed below.
+You can book a face-to-face appointment with one of our advisers at one of our outreach surgeries listed below.
 Please ring 0300 303 1234 to be referred for an appointment:

 - St Anne’s: 7 St George’s Road, FY8 2AE.
 Every Wednesday and Thursday morning and Drop in on Wednesday afternoon.

 - Clitheroe: Ribble Valley Homes, De Lacy House, Station Road, Clitheroe BB7 2JT.
 Alternate Fridays: 10.00-12.00pm

 - Blackpool: Citizens Advice, 6-10 Whitegate Drive, Blackpool, FY3 9AQ.
 Tuesdays:10.00-1.00pm

 In special circumstances we are able to provide a home visiting service for those who are unable to attend a surgery.
 The home visiting team supports people with benefit checks and claims, such as Attendance Allowance and may be able to help with other queries, as required.